 These peanut clusters are scrumptious, and you won't believe how easy they are to make.
 The ingredients (only four!) are combined in the slow cooker and cooked for about 2 hours.
 All you have to do is stir a few times and drop the finished candies onto the wax paper or parchment.

-I used light chocolate candy melts for the milk chocolate, and that worked well (pictured).
+Use light chocolate candy melts for the milk chocolate as that works well (pictured).
 The recipe makes about 6 dozen, but it can be scaled down easily.

 For an extra-special look or for gift-giving, drop the melted peanut clusters into mini foil cupcake liners.

 - 1 1/2 pounds white almond bark (or white chocolate candy melts)

 - 6 to 8 ounces German's sweet chocolate (or milk chocolate)

 - 1 large bag/12 ounces semisweet chocolate chips

 - 16 ounces/3 1/2 to 4 cups peanuts (dry roasted)